eciggaar/botmaster-watsonconversation/README.md

 ##Logging into Bluemix
 Bluemix is where we will host our application, therefore we will make use of the cloud foundry to help us manage and push the application.

-1. Open terminal or command prompt
+1. Open terminal or command prompt.
-2. Set the API endpoint of your Bluemix space
+2. Set the API endpoint of your Bluemix space.
 	* `cf api https://api.ng.bluemix.net` - US South
 	* `cf api https://api.eu-gb.bluemix.net` - UK
 3. Login to Bluemix using:
 	* `cf login`
-	* Enter your email address of your Bluemix account
+	* Enter your email address of your Bluemix account.
-	* Hit enter
+	* Hit enter.
 	* Enter your password of your Bluemix Account (*it will appear your password is not typing*)
-	* Hit enter
+	* Hit enter.
-4. Select your space following on screen prompt
+4. Select your space following on screen prompt.
 5. To confirm and check which region, org and space is currently targeted type:
 	* `cf target`

-Once you have successfully logged in and targetted Bluemix you can now push your application to Bluemix.
+Once you have successfully logged in and targeted Bluemix you can now push your application to Bluemix.

 ##Pushing to Bluemix
 Once you have finished working on your application you can now push this to Bluemix to be hosted.
 Using the steps above login to Bluemix.

-1. Open terminal or command prompt
+1. Open terminal or command prompt.
-2. Login to Bluemix
+2. Login to Bluemix.
-2. Change directory to your repository using `cd yourrepository`
+2. Change directory to your repository using `cd yourrepository`.
-3. Use the following command to push to Bluemix `cf push`
+3. Use the following command to push to Bluemix `cf push`.
 	* Note: Before you use cf push ensure you have edited the manifest.yml file.
-You will need to update lines **6** and **7** using the unique name of your application
+You will need to update lines **6** and **7** using the unique name of your application.

 #Exporting Your Conversation
 If you wish to export your conversation in the raw .json format to share with others or backup, this can be achieved by following:

-1. Log into Bluemix
+1. Log into Bluemix.
-2. Locate your conversation service
+2. Locate your conversation service.
-3. Within your conversation service locate you conversation instance
+3. Within your conversation service locate you conversation instance.
 ![Conversation instance] (https://github.com/eciggaar/botmaster-watsonconversation/blob/master/readmeimages/instance.png?raw=true)
-4. Using the menu in the top right of the conversation instance
+4. Using the menu in the top right of the conversation instance.
 ![Menu icon] (https://github.com/eciggaar/botmaster-watsonconversation/blob/master/readmeimages/menuicon.png?raw=true)
-5. Click "Download as JSON"
+5. Click "Download as JSON".
 ![Conversation instance] (https://github.com/eciggaar/botmaster-watsonconversation/blob/master/readmeimages/instance.png?raw=true)

 #Connecting Third Party API